ana-cozma/blog/content/posts/dapr-certificate-renewal/index.md

 E0601 02:52:46.531191       1 leaderelection.go:330] error retrieving resource lock dapr-system/webhooks.dapr.io: Get "https://X.X.X.X:443/apis/coordination.k8s.io/v1/namespaces/dapr-system/leases/webhooks.dapr.io": http2: client connection lost
 ```

-The injector operates by establishing an admission webhook, which enables Kubernetes (K8s) to interact with it when it intends to deploy a new pod.
-After the injector responds successfully, the daprd container is added to the pod.
+The Dapr operator works by establishing an admission webhook, which enables Kubernetes (K8s) to interact with it when it intends to deploy a new pod.
+After a successful response, the daprd container is added to the pod.
+For more in detail information on how the operator works, check the [Dapr Operator control plane service overview documentation](https://docs.dapr.io/concepts/dapr-services/operator/).

-### _Hint 2_: The `http2: client connection lost` part indicated to me that K8s cannot create a successful connection to the webhook.
+### _Step 2_: Investigate the `http2: client connection lost` error

-So I started to check one by one:
+The `http2: client connection lost` error indicated to me that K8s could not successfully invoke the admission webhook, so I started to check one by one:

 **Network connectivity**: The error message mentioned a potential issue with the client connection being lost.
 So I verified that the machine running the Dapr process could establish a stable connection to the Kubernetes API server.
 Checked for any network connectivity issues or firewalls that might be interfering with the communication.

-**RBAC permissions**: Ensured that the Dapr process or service account has the necessary permissions to access and retrieve resource locks in the dapr-system namespace.
+Everything was fine.

-**API server issues**: There might be issues with the Kubernetes API server itself, such as high load, resource constraints, or misconfiguration.
+**API server issues**: I also checked for any issues with the Kubernetes API server itself, such as high load, resource constraints, or misconfiguration.
+No issues found.

-**Namespace or resource deletion**: If the dapr-system namespace or the webhooks.dapr.io resource has been deleted, the error message would indicate a failure to retrieve the lock.
-Verified that the namespace and the specific resource still exist in the cluster.
+**Namespace or resource deletion**: I checked that no resources had been deleted in the the dapr-system namespace or the webhooks.dapr.io resource.
+Everything was still there.

-### _Hint 3_: **AKS cluster** logs
+### _Step 3_: **AKS cluster** logs

-Excluding those mentioned above, I looked started looking into the **AKS cluster logs** and noticed that all the services that were also using Dapr had the following error `authentication handshake failed`.
+So as next step, I started looking into the **AKS cluster logs** and noticed that all the services that were also using Dapr had the following error `authentication handshake failed`.
 The full log is below:

 ```bash
 {"app_id":"app1","instance":"app1-123456-abc7","level":"info","msg":"sending workload csr request to sentry","scope":"dapr.runtime.grpc.internal","time":"2023-06-19T13:19:53.535345802Z","type":"log","ver":"1.10.4"}